 But living in a digital age also means dying in a digital age.
 Think about it for a minute.
 What happens to those Instagram pics, Netflix movies, and Spotify playlists you’ve collected?
 They don’t magically go away, do they?
 And what about bank accounts, email accounts, loans, and recurring subscriptions?
 Surely they don’t just disappear.

-What Happens to your Online Persona When you Die?
+What Happens to Your Online Persona When You Die?

 Most social media companies keep user accounts active unless they are closed/deleted by the user, someone with the user’s login credentials, or a designated executor.
 The primary reason it’s so difficult to have these accounts removed is users strongly prefer privacy over access to their accounts.
 Whether you want your social media profile to outlive you is your choice, but I doubt any of your family or friends want to receive birthday reminders for you every year after you’ve passed.

 Financial accounts are also difficult for your loved ones to manage when you’re gone unless they are joint accounts.
-In the absence of detailed instructions in the form of a will or trust, distribution of the assets in personal accounts may be at the court’s discretion through a process known as probate.
+In the absence of precise instructions in the form of a will or trust, distribution of the assets in personal accounts may be at the court’s discretion through a process known as probate.

 Create a Plan

-Take the time to organize your digital assets and create a wish list and you will save your loved ones the trouble of having to sort it out on their own.
+Take the time to organize your digital assets and create a wish list, and you will save your loved ones the trouble of having to sort it out on their own.
 Consider the following items when building your plan:

 - Research digital death and afterlife services. – Companies such as Capsoole, Afternote, and Afterword provide services such as digital asset planning, online memorials, and posthumous messaging.

 - Buy term life insurance. – It shouldn’t come as a surprise that I recommend term life insurance as a part of any end-of-life plan, digital or otherwise.
-Aside from funds to cover normal expenses such as burial and medical, life insurance can also provide support to help your family resolve outstanding financial matters.
+Aside from funds to cover common expenses such as burial and medical, life insurance can also provide support to help your family resolve outstanding financial matters.
 It can even help sustain their income while they spend time taking care of your final wishes.